Ode 1: I shall open my mouth, /

 for thou, O Virgin who hast not known wedlock, /

-bestowing peace upon all who sing thy praises.
+who rewards with salvation all who sing thy praises.

 Ode 6: As we celebrate this sacred and solemn feast of the Mother of God, /

 let us come, clapping our hands, O people of the Lord, //

 and give glory to God who was born of her.

 Ode 7: The holy children bravely trampled upon the threatening fire, /

 refusing to worship created things in place of the Creator, /